tiagoiq/1RM-GYM-CALCULATOR/README.md

-# 1RM-GYM-CALCULATOR
-A real-time 1RM (One Rep Max) calculator built in Java.
-Enter the weight and number of reps you lifted, and instantly find out your estimated max strength using the Epley formula.
-Simple, fast, and exported as a .exe for Windows.
-Perfect for gym lovers who want to track their progress accurately.
+# 1RM Calculator - Real Time Gym Strength Estimator

+This is a desktop application developed in Java that allows you to calculate your estimated 1 Rep Max (1RM) in real time at the gym.

+## What is 1RM?
+1RM stands for "One Repetition Maximum" — the maximum weight you can lift for a single repetition of a given exercise.

+## How does it work?
+You just need to enter:
+- The weight you lifted (kg)
+- The number of repetitions you performed

+The application will instantly calculate your estimated 1RM using the Epley formula: